aws-solutions-library-samples/guidance-for-media-provenance-with-c2pa-on-aws/README.md

 pnpm cdk deploy
 ```

+The deployment will automatically detect your system's architecture (AMD64 or ARM64) and use the appropriate architecture for Fargate containers.

 The cdk outputs cloudformation templates to the `cdk.out` folder.
 By running the following command you will be able to access these templates at `C2PaStack.template.json`

 The project will synthesize and then deploy